Jean-Claude Van Damme: 2014–present: Subsequent films

-Swelter is a 2014 American action film where he plays one of the leads.
+Swelter is a 2014 American action film in which he plays one of the leads.
 It stars Lennie James, and co-stars Grant Bowler, Josh Henderson, and Alfred Molina.
 James plays a sheriff in a small town who has a dark past that he can not remember, only to have to confront it when his ex-partners show up looking for stolen money they believe he has.

 In 2015, he starred in the action thriller film Pound of Flesh, directed by Ernie Barbarash.
 Also that year, he had a supporting role in a Chinese superhero parody film.

 In 2016, he returned to his voice role of Master Croc in the Kung Fu Panda franchise for the third installment.
 Also that year, he acted in Kickboxer: Vengeance directed by John Stockwell.
 It is a reboot of the original where he was the lead.
 That year he also played the lead in the TV series Jean-Claude Van Johnson.

 In 2017, he starred in Kill 'Em All, an action film directed by Peter Malota.

 In 2018, he returned to his role in Kickboxer: Retaliation, a sequel to the reboot.
 That same year, he acted in Black Water.
 It co-stars Dolph Lundgren in the fifth collaboration between both actors as well as the first time they appear together as on-screen allies.
 In 22 August of that same year, he starred in Julien Leclercq's The Bouncer.

 In 2019, he starred in We Die Young.
 In 2021, he starred in The Last Mercenary.
 In 2022, he voiced the character Jean-Clawed in the computer animation film Minions: The Rise of Gru.

 In 2023, he featured his likeness and voice as Johnny Cage in the fighting game Mortal Kombat 1 (2023).
 In 2024, he debuted in Hitman: World of Assassination as the game's latest "elusive target".
 The game features Van Damme in the role of Max Valliant, a former ICA agent who avoided a previous assassination attempt several years prior.